 PhenoRob is a DFG-funded Cluster of Excellence at the University of Bonn.
 Several German research institutions are involved in the Cluster.
 The Forschungszentrum Jülich is a participating institution.
 Other cooperation partners are the Leibniz Centre for Agricultural Landscape Research (ZALF) in Müncheberg, the Institute of Sugar Beet Research (IfZ) in Göttingen, and the Fraunhofer Institute for Intelligent Analysis and Information Systems (IAIS) in Sankt Augustin.

 University of Bonn: Since 2019, the Rheinische Friedrich-Wilhelms-Universität Bonn is one of eleven German Universities of Excellence.
 It has six Clusters of Excellence - more than any other university funded under the Excellence Strategy, making Bonn University one of Germany’s leading universities.
 The university offers a wide range of degree programs for its 35,000 students.
 Our Cluster integrates two faculties at the University of Bonn: Agriculture as well as Mathematics and Natural Sciences.
-PhenoRob is part of the Transdisciplinary Research Area (TRA) Innovation and Technology for Sustainable Futures, a research alliance focusing on the issue of sustainability.
+PhenoRob is part of the Transdisciplinary Research Area (TRA) Technology and Innovation for Sustainable Futures, a research alliance focusing on the issue of sustainability.

 Forschungszentrum Jülich (FZJ): Forschungszentrum Jülich participates in the Cluster with the Institute of Bio- and Geosciences focusing on Plant Sciences (IBG-2) and Agrosphere (IBG-3) focusing on phenotyping and agro-ecosystem models.
 Forschungszentrum Jülich coordinates the German, European and International Network on Plant Phenotyping.
 The research center also coordinates the TERENO initiative, a coordinated network of four terrestrial observatories in Germany for long-term environmental monitoring.
 Additionally, the EMPHASIS initiative orchestrates phenotyping activities across Europe.
 Forschungszentrum Jülich also has a strong record in high-performance scientific computing and research data management.